If you haven’t started blogging yet or feel like all of your efforts aren’t paying off then this post is for you.

 Most people don’t like reading big blocks of text on websites so make them shorter.

 Simple, right?
 We make our content easier for people to scan through and it makes the reading experience better.
-Otherwise you end up with huge long blocks of text and if there’s no way of remembering where you were (such as headings or images) then you might lose your place or worse, decide it isn’t worth the mental effort!
-(See, this one is longer and is not as nice to read).
+Otherwise you end up with huge, long blocks of text and if there’s no way of remembering where you were (such as useful and descriptive headings or images) then you might lose your place or worse, decide it isn’t worth the mental effort!
+See, this paragraph is much longer and is not as nice to read…

 Be mindful of using shorter paragraphs but only if they make sense.

 Next, be sure to use headings!
 Again, these need to be purposeful and deliberate.
-Don’t just create headings which don’t help.
+Don’t create headings just for the sake of it, be deliverate and useful (and adding your keyword might help too).

 Split your content up into section and give them appropriate headings: